 Use the data gathered from time tracking software to identify what went well on the project and what didn’t.
 This information can help you replicate successes and avoid making the same mistakes in future projects.

 With these tips in mind, a time tracking tool can help to boost your productivity through the roof!

-If you’re unsure whether time tracking software is the most effective option for your firm, let’s put that question to rest.
+If you’re unsure whether time tracking software is the most effective option for your firm, let’s restate that question.
 Here are some telltale signs that you need to start tracking employee time.

 1. You don’t trust your employees’ work hours

-Do you feel like your employees are slacking off or working fewer hours than they should be?
-If you can’t trust your team to accurately report their work hours, it’s time to invest in a time tracker.
+Do you feel your employees are slacking off or working fewer hours than they should be?
+If you can’t trust your team to report their work hours accurately, it’s time to invest in a time tracker.

 2. You’re worried about meeting deadlines